sufrin/ThreadCSO/net/README.md

 A transport is constructed by specifying its form (`TCP`, `UDP`, `SSL`, `...`) together with the details of the "wire encoding".
-The latter is specified by providing a `ChannelFactory` that does the work of composing an untyped network interface with the encoding and decoding machinery.
+The latter is specified by providing a `ChannelFactory` that does the work of composing an untyped network transport interface with the encoding and decoding machinery.

 ## Channel Examples